michaelcozzolino/flyonui-vue/README.md

 - [FlyonUI](https://flyonui.com/)

-These projects form the backbone of FlyonUI, allowing us to build a powerful and user-friendly UI kit.
+These projects form the backbone of FlyonUI Vue, allowing us to build a powerful and user-friendly Vue components UI kit.

 [//]: # (todo: add contribution guide and versioning)